Applies to: All ONTRAPORT accounts.

 - Test the email by sending it to yourself as a test contact (DO NOT use the Send Preview E-Mail button)

-Note: PURLs will NOT populate a contact's name when the Landing Page is hosted on a secure domain, although this is planned for late 2018.
+Note: PURLs will NOT populate a contact's name when the Landing Page is hosted on a secure domain.

 Articles in this section